Thalia Book Club Camp

 -"My daughter loved it!
 She was with people who love books as much as she does and she was challenged in a fun and creative way.
 The only camp she loved every day!"

 If you have more questions, please check the Thalia Book Club Camp Frequently Asked Questions.
-If you still have questions, please contact Jennifer Brennan at email@example.com or 212-864-1414 x206
+If you still have questions, contact us at email@example.com or 212-864-1414 x206.

-Check out the camp blog to read about all the fun that we had last year!
+Check out the camp blog to read about and follow our activities!